Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work proposes a gait-based coordinate optimization method that addresses the curse of dimensionality in the current geometric motion planning frameworks.
 We also propose a unified geometric representation of locomotion by generalizing various nonholonomic constraints into local metrics.
 By combining these two approaches, we take a step towards geometric motion planning for high-dimensional systems.
 We test our method in two classes of high-dimensional systems - low Reynolds number swimmers and free-falling Cassie - with up to 11-dimensional shape variables.
 Compared with the reduced-order model, the optimal gait obtained in the high-dimensional system shows better efficiency at the same power level.
 Furthermore, visualization in the isometric subspace provides a geometric optimality interpretation of the gaits.
-Future work includes incorporating higher-order terms in the BCH series into the gait analysis \cite{bass2022characterizing}, combining optimal gait families \cite{choi2022optimal} and data-driven dynamics \cite{bittner2018geometrically} to generalize our approach, considering passive dynamics \cite{ramasamy2021optimal} and momentum drift \cite{shammas2007unified, yang2023geometric} in our framework, as well as integrating feedback control for hardware implementation \cite{mcisaac2003motion}.
+Future work includes incorporating higher-order terms in the BCH series into the gait analysis \cite{bass2022characterizing}, combining our approach with optimal gait families \cite{choi2022optimal} and data-driven dynamics \cite{bittner2018geometrically}, considering passive dynamics \cite{ramasamy2021optimal} and momentum drift \cite{shammas2007unified, yang2023geometric}, as well as integrating feedback control for hardware implementation \cite{mcisaac2003motion}.

 \appendices